gitHubSlinkman/MyExercise/README.md

 This project is used to maintain analysis me exercise activities of walking and recimbent trike riding.

-This project superseeds MyWalks2 project that will be shortly deleted.
+This project super-seeds the MyWalks and MyWalks2 projects that will be shortly deleted.